KarelZe/thesis/references/obsidian/🧠Deep Learning Methods/Transformer/@kadraWelltunedSimpleNets2021.md

 - Authors are transparent about how the results were generated e. g., scaling, train-test-split etc.
 - **caveats:** While regularization achieves remarkable achievements with regard to outperformance of the gradient-boosted trees, no TabTransformer has been covered.
 To TabNet no regularization techniques were applied due to the effort of implementation.
 - Paper doesn't look into imbalanced data sets or semi-supervised learning. -> Could used to relativize results
+- Paper was rejected from ICLR. see https://openreview.net/forum?id=2d34y5bRWxB for reasons.

 ## Annotations